AdobeDocs/id-service.en/help/reference/analytics-reference/cname.md

 As a result, your collection domain should be a domain that people commonly visit in order for a visitor to be identified across domains.
 If there is no *common* domain to use for the data collection domain, there is no cross-domain benefit to maintaining a CNAME for the data collection domain.
 If the main entry site is not visited first, visitors are identified differently on the secondary site and main site.

-## Enable CNAME support with the Experience Cloud ID Service {#section-25d4feb686d944e3a877d7aad8dbdf9a}
+## Enable CNAME support with the Experience Platform Identity Service {#section-25d4feb686d944e3a877d7aad8dbdf9a}

 Data collection server CNAME support is enabled by setting the `visitor.marketingCloudServerSecure` variables.